Skip to main

 Keep in mind that there are additional limitations to this credit.
 The credit is 50% of your eligible startup costs, up to the greater of $500 or the lesser of $250 multiplied by the number of NHCEs who are eligible to participate in the plan, or $5,000.

-2. Adds new credits for employer contributions
+2. Tax credits for employer contributions

-SECURE 2.0 also added new tax credit for small businesses with no more than 50 employees based on a percentage of employer contributions.
+SECURE 2.0 also added a new tax credit for small businesses with no more than 50 employees based on a percentage of employer contributions.
 Employers can receive a tax credit of up to $1,000 for each employee earning $100,000 or less in the prior year.
-Businesses with 51 to 100 employees also qualify for this credit, but the amount is phased out by A percentage of 2% points for each employee for the preceding taxable year in excess of 50 employees.
+Businesses with 51 to 100 employees also qualify for this credit, but the amount is phased out by a percentage of 2% points for each employee for the preceding taxable year in excess of 50 employees.

 • 100% in the first and second years